iulianivg/Goodcash-solidity/README.md

 # Instructions

-### Token.sol

-Contains the smart contract logic for Goodcash (GCASH), a peer-to-peer electronic cash.
-The entire supply will be sent to Goodcash.sol's smart contract, making the action of burning depreciated altcoins as the only form of distribution to the public.

 ### Goodcash.sol

-Contains the smart contract logic for accepting altcoins, burning altcoins and forwarding Goodcash (GCASH) to the user based on the value received.
+Contains the smart contract logic for accepting altcoins, burning altcoins and calculating the total balance of coins burnt.